Todd Golden: Early life and education

 Golden is from Phoenix, Arizona, and graduated from Sunnyslope High School in 2003.
 Golden played basketball and baseball at Sunnyslope and helped them win the 2002 Arizona 4A state championship in basketball, scoring 6 of their 62 points in a 62–61 victory.

 In 2003, Golden enrolled at Saint Mary's College of California, where he played guard for the Saint Mary's Gaels from 2004 to 2008.
 The Gaels would make appearances in the 2005 and 2008 NCAA Tournaments during his career, though he did not appear in their sole 2005 NCAA tournament game, a 65–56 loss to Southern Illinois.
 Golden played a total of 109 games with 82 starts, averaging 5.5 points, 2.4 rebounds, and 2.5 assists.
 During his senior season of 2007–08, he ranked second in the nation in assist-to-turnover ratio, and graduated as the Gaels' all-time leader in free-throw percentage (83.2%) before the record was broken by Matthew Dellavedova.

-Pro basketball career
+Professional basketball career

 From 2008 to 2010, Golden played for Maccabi Haifa in the Israeli Basketball Premier League.
 In two seasons with Maccabi Haifa, Golden played in 22 games and averaged 2.2 points.
 Golden also competed in the 2009 Maccabiah Games with the USA Open Team.